MassivDash/gatsby-source-woocommerce/README.md

 03.03.
 2019
 Added support for page pagination via ?per_page= request for displaying more than 10 products in a single call.

+09.03.2019
+Added verbose output to console for details while fetching nodes.